- General welcome

 - Preparing for the programme

 It is best to get used to academic activities before you arrive, especially if you have been out of education for some time.
 The programme is very intensive and if you can, you should brush up on your academic skills.
-The Open University has have developed good study skills materials which are available.
+The Open University has developed good study skills materials.
+You may find the section on critical reading techniques especially helpful your preparation for studying.

 - Recommended reading